ThinkingInTypes/ThinkingInTypes.github.io/Chapters/04_Using_Types.md

 ```

 In `average`, we accept `numbers` as a `Sequence[float]`.
-This means you can pass in a list of floats, a tuple of floats, or any sequence (ordered collection) of floats, and the function will calculate the average.
+This means you can pass in a list of floats, a tuple of floats, or any sequence (ordered collection) of `float`s, and the function will calculate the average.
-If we had annotated `numbers` as `List[float]`, the function would technically still work with a tuple or a NumPy array (if it supports `__iter__` and `__len__`), but a type checker would complain if you passed anything that's not explicitly a `list`.
+If we annotate `numbers` as `List[float]`, the type checker complains if you pass anything that's not explicitly a `list`.
-By using the broader `Sequence` type, we allow any suitable container, which makes the function more flexible while still ensuring the elements are floats.
+By using the broader `Sequence` type, we allow any suitable container, which makes the function more flexible while still ensuring the elements are `float`s.

 ### `Mapping`

-- Mapping represents an object with key-value pairs, like dictionaries.
+A `Mapping` represents an object with key-value pairs, like dictionaries.
-It is an abstract supertype of `dict` (and other mappings).
+It is an abstract supertype of `dict` and other mappings.
 A `Mapping[K, V]` has keys of type `K` and values of type `V`.

 ```python